In their own words:

 Stories from Idaho families.

-Since 2001, nearly 40,000 families across Idaho have used an IDeal 529 to save for higher education.
-In fact, many of the children whose families opened an IDeal 529 in the last 15 years have already graduated from college and are beginning their careers.
+Since 2001, we’ve helped over 60,000 Idaho families save for higher education.
+In fact, many of the children whose families opened an IDeal 529 in the last 20 years have already graduated from college and are beginning their careers.

 How do we know?
 We asked.
 We asked thousands of Idaho families who have benefitted from an IDeal 529 to tell us about their experiences.